 Anxiety disorders are the most common mental health disorders in the United States and affect both children and adults of all ages and backgrounds.
 Anxiety disorders are characterized by extreme stress and worry that interfere with the individual’s everyday life.
-Causes range from underlying medical conditions, genetic and biological factors, substance abuse, childhood trauma to cognitive disorders, co-occurring mental health disorders, and eating disorders.
-Anxiety does stem from both genetics and learned behavior.
-Our predisposition to be anxious, to have heightened anxiety reactions, and even to suffer from anxiety disorders definitely has a genetic component, and often we can see predisposing signs and symptoms from our parents’ actions and behaviors.
+Causes can be medical conditions, genetic and biological factors, substance abuse, childhood trauma, cognitive disorders, co-occurring mental health disorders and eating disorders.
+Our predisposition to be anxious, to have heightened reactions and even to suffer from anxiety disorders has a genetic component.
+Often we can see predisposing signs and symptoms from our parents’ actions and behaviors.

-Your environment and how you were raised can drive your anxiety.
-If your parents were cold and distant, or highly authoritative, then your anxiety could stem from their parenting practices, even if they never had an anxiety problem.
-Physical affection, words of affirmation, and a warm, welcoming personality can help a child feel secure, and loves were as distant, and unattached parenting can lead a child to feel uncomfortable and on edge.
+2. Were cold and unattached- If your parents were cold and distant, or highly authoritative, then your anxiety could stem from their parenting practices, even if they never had an anxiety problem.
+Physical affection, words of affirmation and a warm, welcoming personality can help a child feel secure and loved, whereas a distance style of parenting can lead a child to feel uncomfortable and on edge.

-Dealing with stress and anxiety is half the battle.
-If you learned to use healthy coping skills to work through your anxiety and negative feels then you are more likely to live a happy and healthy life however if you grew up in a household where your parents dealt with their stress and anxiety in unhealthy ways, such as reaching for alcohol, cigarettes, or by getting super angry, then there’s a chance you never learned how to manage anxiety in a healthy manner.
+4. Your parents self-soothed in unhealthy ways- Dealing with stress and anxiety is half the battle.
+If you learned to use healthy coping skills to work through your anxiety and negative feelings, then you are more likely to live a happy and healthy life.
+If you grew up in a household where your parents dealt with their stress and anxiety in unhealthy ways, such as reaching for alcohol, cigarettes or by getting super angry, then there’s a chance that you never learned how to manage anxiety in a healthy manner.

 Exposure therapy is a type of cognitive behavioral therapy in which the individual is exposed to the trigger or threat for a repeated number of times until the feared stimulus or response is eliminated.
-Exposing an individual to images of crowded malls or train stations who becomes anxious in congested spaces is an example of imaginal exposure therapy.
+Exposing an individua who becomes anxious in congested spaces to images of crowded malls or train stations is an example of imaginal exposure therapy.
 Over time this individual will become more comfortable with the image and will be able to venture into crowded areas without having this unrealistic fear.